har2305/Rent-Tracker/README.md

 # 🔧 Complete Setup Guide - Fix All Errors

+Project Setup Instructions
+1. Environment Variables

+Copy the example file to create your local .env:

+cp backend/.env.example backend/.env

+Open .env and fill in your credentials:

+DB_HOST=your_database_host
+DB_PORT=your_database_port
+DB_USER=your_database_user
+DB_PASSWORD=your_database_password
+API_KEY=your_api_key_here

+2. Wallet ( use your database to find this info)

+Place your Oracle Wallet or other sensitive credentials here:

+backend/wallet/
+├── cwallet.sso
+├── ewallet.p12
+└── tnsnames.ora

+These files are required for local development but should remain local and private.

+3. Database / Local Credentials

+If you use local DB files (*.db, *.sqlite3), place them in backend/ as needed.

+4. Install Dependencies
+npm install

+5. Running the Project
+npm start

+Make sure .env and backend/wallet/ files exist locally before starting.
 ## 🚨 Current Issues to Fix

 ### 1. Install Missing Dependencies